identd113/hdhr_VCR-AS/README.md

 * A "Single" is a one-off recording.
 Once the recording is complete, the show will be marked as inactive.
 * If you selected a "Series" you can select as many days as you wish.

+You will then select where you want the file to be saved.
+The default location is "/Volumes/", but you will need to select a specific location.
+Any attempts to select "/Volumes/" as the destination will re prompt you for a valid location.

+If you own a "Extend" device, or a device that has transcode capabilities, you can select which profile you wish to you.

 #### Manual Add
 If you wish to schedule a recording outside of the 4 hour guide window, you can select Manual Add, and add this show/series.